zfdcode/SEBA6-AIRFOOD/README.md

 ## Teamwork How-to
 1. create an issue/ assign an issue to yourself
-2. create a new branch named <issue id> and switch to this branch
+2. create a new branch named #issueId and switch to this branch
 3. happy coding time
 4. commit and push
 5. submit merge request